StartBootstrap/startbootstrap-agency/CRAWCI Documentation.md

 None of the datasets **D1, D2, D4**  was published in .RDF format which give us a reson to consider all the original  datasets as 3-star Open Data.

-Overall, the data is very precise and follows a well-defined structure.
-The only detected defect - Datasets **D1, D2, D4** make arbitrary use of uppercase and lowercase.
+Overall, **D1, D2, D4** are very consistent, all of the follow a well-defined structure and include explanations for the abbreviations.
+However, Datasets **D1, D2, D4** make arbitrary use of uppercase and lowercase.
+Moreover, **D2** list types of crimes in different order to different regions, which made it difficult to manipulate data while extracting necessary information.

 ### **D3**